Gloved hands prepare a medical device for the regulatory submissions process.

 One of the most significant challenges for manufacturers is determining exactly how much data is needed to demonstrate both safety and effectiveness.
 The term “sufficient clinical evidence” can feel vague, leaving you to wonder if you’ve collected enough information to satisfy regulators.
 This is especially true for innovative or high-risk devices.
 The process involves a deep analysis of clinical data to produce a comprehensive clinical evaluation report (CER).
 In fact, the challenge is so widespread that more than half of high-risk device manufacturers outsource the writing of their CERs to ensure they meet the stringent requirements.

-Dealing with Long Review Times and Complex Rules
+Managing FDA Review Times and Complex Regulations

 Patience is a virtue in the world of regulatory submissions.
 The FDA review process can be lengthy, and several factors can influence the timeline.
 The increasing complexity of modern devices, especially those incorporating AI and machine learning, adds new layers to the review.
 Beyond that, internal agency factors like staffing levels at the Center for Devices and Radiological Health (CDRH) can create operational challenges that may extend device review timelines.
 While you can’t control the FDA’s workload, you can control the quality of your submission.
 A complete, well-organized application is your best tool for facilitating a smooth review.